 In this blog, HCMWorks has listed five ways that you can achieve your workforce management targets even when there's a shortage in skilled workers in your industry.

 1. Train existing employees

-In order to make up for the skills shortage, many companies have begun offering training to their existing employees, in order to tailor them to fill current gaps.
+In order to make up for a shortage in skilled workers, many companies have begun offering training to their existing employees, in order to tailor them to fill current gaps.
 This can mean training offered in-house, where a knowledgeable employee shares with others their valuable expertise.
 It's a great way for companies with a few good resources to increase their value without expending too much time and money.

-Interestingly, there might be a more direct solution than you think – so many companies have discovered that they already have the people they need, but are merely using them in an ineffective way.
+Interestingly, there might be a more direct solution than you think.
+Many companies have discovered that they already have the people they need, but are merely using them in an ineffective way.
 It's important to keep an open mind when looking at your available skill sets, paying close attention to skills that could be transferable.

-When skills shortages become such a serious concern, it might be time to re-evaluate how you recruit new employees.
-Without hurting your company, you could easily hire applicants with 80% of the right requirements and help them grow into the role.
-Or, you could try hiring applicants with all the right skills, but ones perhaps with less experience than initially wanted.
+When skills shortages become a serious concern, it might be time to re-evaluate how you recruit new employees.
+New staff members don't have to be perfect from the get-go.
+Without hurting your company, you could easily hire applicants with 80 percent of the right requirements and help them grow into the role.
+Or, you could try hiring applicants with all the right skills, but ones perhaps with less experience than you were initially looking for.

 If you diversify your hiring practice, and consider transferable skills as mentioned before, you could find excellent, motivated individuals who could easily help your company reach its goals.

 Though rarer in recent times, many organizations would partner with local (or national) educational facilities – this would mean you would have a fresh supply of skilled potential workers, and the school would be able to help graduates in job placement.
 You can also open your company up to apprenticeships, co-op work placements and internships, which can help cultivate the next generation of skilled workers.
 Best of all, you keep a close eye on the future of your industry.